node-red/nr-monaco-build/README.md

 http://localhost:8080/demo.html
 ```

-and you should see monaco editor with the monokai theme and French menus (try opening the context menu with a right click)
+and you should see monaco editor with a theme set and foreign menus (try opening the context menu with a right click)

 ### Add to node-red src